Law of the Ottoman Empire: Kanun

+In Turkish, Suleiman the Magnificent is known as "Kanuni", the "Lawgiver", for his contributions as a lawmaker.
+Suleiman compiled all of the kanun-names before him, filtered through and edited them, and issued a single sultanic code, which would last for more than three-hundred years.
+His reforms include laws in land tenure and taxation, trusts in mortmain, marriage, and crimes and torts.
+Sultan Suleiman’s Shaykh al-Islam, Ebussuud, is credited with aligning common law with Islamic law, by helping establish the title of Caliphate to the Ottoman sultan.
+Not only was Suleiman ruler of the Ottoman Empire and leader of all Sunni Muslims (ummah), but now he was also ‘the interpreter and executor of God’s law’.
+This in turn completely blurred the lines between a supposedly secular kanun and the Sharia Law.
+It also brought the Islamic legal offices of jurisconsult (mufti) and Kadi fully under the ideological and fiscal authority of the Sultan.
+This shift in legislative power would eventually pave the way for the radical reforms in Ottoman law down the line.

 Reform efforts

 In the late 19th century, the Ottoman legal system saw substantial reform.
 This process of legal modernization began with the Edict of Gülhane of 1839.
-These series of law reforms (also referred to as Tanzimât Fermânı) began a new period of modernity in the Ottoman Empire that would pave the way for new Western ideas of politics and social ideology.
+These series of law reforms began a new period of modernity in the Ottoman Empire that would pave the way for new Western ideas of politics and social ideology.
 These reforms included the "fair and public trial[s] of all accused regardless of religion", the creation of a system of "separate competences, religious and civil", and the validation of testimony of non-Muslims.
 Specific land codes (1858), civil codes (1869–1876), and a code of civil procedure also were enacted.

 This reformation of the Ottoman legal system is attributed to the growing presence of Western ideology within Ottoman society.
 Critical areas of progressive law reform such as liberalism, constitutionality, and rule of law were all characteristics of the European system and began taking effect within the sectors of law that made up the Ottoman legal system.
 This ideology began to overtake Sharia law in fields such as commercial law, procedural law, and penal law and through these paths eventually into family law.
 Areas of life such as inheritance, marriage, divorce, and child custody were undergoing progressive transformation as European influence continued its growth.